Top tips for parents and carers for preparing a child to go to school

 - Read books together about school.
 This is a fantastic way to talk about school, and answer children’s questions.
 Visit your local library and ask for books about starting school.

 - Using the toilet: Being able to use the toilet and wash their hands afterwards will help your child to feel independent and reduce the chances of an accident.
 Talk to you child about using the toilet at school.
 For example, if they are playing with an activity in the classroom, it’s likely to take them longer to make their way to the toilets.
 Talking to your child about using the toilet at school and practicing this skill at home will help build your child’s confidence ready for when they start school in September.
-For top tips on toilet training watch this short video from BBC Bitesize.
+For top tips on toilet training watch this short video from BBC Bitesize and ERIC.

 - Recognising their coat peg: It is helpful if your child can find their place in the cloakroom for their bag and coat.
 Ask their new teacher what your child’s coat peg label will look like so that your child will know what they are looking for on their first day.